Within a two hour drive of Rochester, there are 49 New York State Parks all worthy of exploration, but try our favorite five if you haven’t already.

 From the Cave of the Winds and the Crow’s Nest you can stand close enough to be soaked!
 It’s awe inspiring and refreshing at the same time.

-Gorge trails call out to us from their deep, dark, and cool caverns.
-If you haven’t already, check these spectacular trails off your list!
+Gorge trails call out from their deep, dark, and cool caverns.
+If you haven’t already, start checking these spectacular trails off your list.

-Rather than an escape, I prefer to think of these as transcending places that encourage us to transcend space, time, and state of mind.
+Instead of being an escape, I see these places as opportunities that encourage us to transcend space, time, and our state of mind.

-71 Hiking Trails Around Rochester
+80+ Hiking Trails Around Rochester

 Which are your favorite state parks?